 Staying at the ashram:

-- Nyepi Retreat participants Must check in on the 4th March after 2pm.
+- Must check in before 2pm on the day before Nyepi

 - After the Ogoh Ogah parade around 9:30/10pm (time needs to be confirmed) start for prayer to begin the Nyepi silent day.